Process management software for start-ups

 Process recording

 All processes in the system?
-And what happens next?
+What's next?

 Process management for start-ups